Bloggers are often intimidated by SEO – but there’s no reason to fear it!

 It also increases the possibility of the reader clicking through links to other posts on your site, which decreases the bounce rate.

 2) Use appropriate headers

-Headers are like the outline of your post, and they are vital to search engines’ understanding of your content.
+Headers are like the outline of your post, and they are vital to the search engine’s understanding of your content.

-When doing SEO, you should always remember that your words are being read by a robot, an algorithm that goes through the text and tries to analyze what your content is about and who it can be valuable to.
+When doing SEO, you should always remember that your words are being read by a robot, an algorithm that goes through the text and tries to analyze what your content is about and to who it can be valuable.

 Of course, subheaders also help with readability.